awsdocs/amazon-chime-user-guide/doc_source/chime-chat.md

-# Chatting with users<a name="chime-chat"></a>
+# Using in\-meeting chat<a name="chime-chat"></a>

 All meeting attendees who have the Amazon Chime app have access to chat\.
-Chat for a meeting is available after a meeting begins, and becomes unavailable when the meeting ends\.
+Chat for a meeting is available after a meeting begins and becomes unavailable when the meeting ends\.

 All chat messages are public, meaning any message posted is visible to all meeting attendees\.